Prime Tuples and Siegel Zeros: Remarks

 where the last line holds for any $\epsilon'>0$.

-The result for $H_1$ is notable here, since that is the twin prime conjecture.
-Note that this result for $H_1$ doesn't require $\theta$ to go all the way to 1; in fact, if the distribution held for all $q\leq x^{.722}$, we could recover the twin primes result of Heath-Brown \cite{HB83}.
+The result for $H_1$ is notable here, since it would be a resolution of the twin prime conjecture.
+Note that this result for $H_1$ does not require $\theta$ to go all the way up to 1; if the distribution held for $\theta=.722$, we could recover the twin primes result of Heath-Brown \cite{HB83}.